Michael-Santos/unturnedServer/README.md

 After type the command you want then press `Ctrl + A` followed by `d` to detach the screen session.

+# Auto save

+It seems that it has a issue to up to date the game if you do not save the game manually (I lost all the progress since last save after update the game :sob::scream::anger:).

+It will be needed to create a cronjob that executes each 30 minutos, for example.

+To edit the cronjob file execute the following commnad:

+`$ crontab -e`

+So add the following cronjob to execute the `saveServer.sh` each 10 minutos and redirects the output in an save.log file.

+`*/10 * * * * {saveServer.sh folder}/saveServer.sh > {saveServer.sh folder}/save.log`

-# Auto update
+# Auto update (Need to fix)

 Change the following line in `updateServer.sh` to the folder where unturned is installed:

 `HOMEDIRECTORY="/home/{your username}"`

-We will be needed to create a cronjob that executes each 30 minutos, for example.
+It will be needed to create a cronjob that executes each 30 minutos, for example.

 To edit the cronjob file execute the following commnad:

 `$ crontab -e`

-So add the following cronjob to execute the updateServer.sh each 30 minutos and redirects the output in an update.log file.
+So add the following cronjob to execute the `updateServer.sh` each 30 minutos and redirects the output in an update.log file.

-`*/30 * * * * {updateServer.sh folder}/updateServer.sh > {updateServer.sh Path}/update.log`
+`*/30 * * * * {updateServer.sh folder}/updateServer.sh > {updateServer.sh folder}/update.log`

 # Useful links